New iPhone, 4G technology may mean Apple, China Mobile tie-up closer

 | SINGAPORE/HONG KONG

-SINGAPORE/HONG KONG The stars may be aligning for a long-awaited deal between Apple Inc (AAPL.O) and China Mobile Ltd (0941.HK), the world's biggest mobile carrier, that could help the iPhone maker claw back lost ground in its most important growth market.
+SINGAPORE/HONG KONG The stars may be aligning for a long-awaited deal between Apple Inc and China Mobile Ltd, the world's biggest mobile carrier, that could help the iPhone maker claw back lost ground in its most important growth market.

 Apple is expected to unveil its redesigned iPhone next month and may also release a cheaper, emerging market smartphone.
-Crucially, it also now has Qualcomm Inc (QCOM.O) chips that can operate even on China's obscure networks.
-At the same time, Beijing is expected to grant 4G licences by the year-end that favour the biggest of its domestic mobile operators.
+[ID:nL2N0GC0DH] Crucially, it also now has Qualcomm Inc chips that can operate even on China's obscure networks.
+At the same time, Beijing is expected to grant 4G licenses by the year-end that favor the biggest of its domestic mobile operators.

 By offering a mid-market Apple smartphone, China Mobile, which has 740 million users, could draw in more sophisticated, data-crunching subscribers to grow net profit that last year was only 15 percent higher than in 2008, when Apple opened its first store in China.